tigh-latte/presentations/lookatmego/presentation.md

 # But wait there's more

-Lua is a full on language, so there is more fun to be had than calling just strings.
+Lua is a full on language, so there is more fun to be had than just returning string.
 Do you remember the big reveal plugin?

 <!-- stop -->